 I design websites for fun, and if I make a few bucks doing it, even better.
-I'm off and on into photography and the computer manipulation of same but now am more into Ham radio since getting my license.

 This is a custom made website design I created for James Crowell's "Custom Upholstery" website.
 Visually it mimics the new Windows 10 inteface, and it follows the responsive design approach of re-flowing the content to accommodate the smaller screens on smartphones and tablets.

 It uses currently standard slider, lightbox, and accordion components to display image and text content on the Home and Work pages.

 Naturally, with an operation like Gun Dog Kennels, the emphasis is on the dogs, and, as with the original website, there isn't much textual content.
 As Rodger said, visitors want to see the dogs.
 So this design is heavy on the display of photos, starting with the home page which is made up entirely of one large photo.

 This is a custom designed website created to adapt to the multiplicity of screen sizes ranging from desktop computers all the way down to smart phones.
 I used the Myriad Pro and the Myriad Pro Condensed fonts from Typekit in the headings, and linked to a Google map of their location on the contact page.

 The photo gallery responds to swipe gestures on mobile devices and in addition to the photos, Marge and Rodger will be embedding videos from their YouTube channel, and posting additional photos and info when puppies and started dogs are available for sale.

 Kathryn Mudgett, Associate Professor, Humanities, at the Massachusetts Maritime Academy is the Editor-in-Chief of the The Nautilus: A Maritime Journal of Literature, History, and Culture.
 It is, too quote “an annual peer-reviewed journal publishing scholarship on the literature, history, and culture of the sea”.